 2 - Install FTP Server on CentOS

-Once we have the repository, we simply have to use one command to install our FTP server
+Once we have the repository, we only need a single command to install our FTP server:

 $ sudo yum install proftpd proftpd-utils